-You may have asked this question because it is an essential general knowledge.
+You may have asked this question because it is essential general knowledge.

-Maybe it is your desire to travel to all the countries of the world, and to start off you have to know the total number of countries in the world.
+Maybe you desire to travel to all the countries of the world, and to start, you have to know the total number of countries in the world.

-There are a lot of ways on how to come up with a total number – based on definition, based on politics, based on agreements… the list can go on.
+There are many ways to come up with a total number – based on definition, politics, agreements… the list can go on.

-In order to determine the number of countries, you have to take into consideration the sources that back up your list and how they come up with the total number of countries in the world.
+To determine the number of countries, you have to consider the sources that back up your list and how they come up with the total number of countries in the world.

 What is a country?

-According to the Montevideo Convention on the Rights and Duties of States, these are the four things which should be met when defining a country or a state:
+According to the Montevideo Convention on the Rights and Duties of States, these are the four things that should be met when defining a country or a state: